 Your first step is to ensure manure and spilled feed is managed regularly and that flies do not have a place to breed.

-Don’t wait until flies become a problem, get started now with FBN® fly control products on sale until June 30th.
+Don’t wait until flies become a problem, get started now with FBN® fly control products.

 The above is provided for information purposes only and should not be used for the diagnosis or treatment of any condition.
 This information does not cover all possible variables, conditions, reactions, or risks relating to any topic, medication, or product and should not be considered complete.
 Certain products or medications may have risks and you should always consult your local veterinarian concerning the treatment of your animals.

 ALWAYS READ AND FOLLOW LABEL INSTRUCTIONS BEFORE USING.